 Spoon on a Clothespin

 Take a plastic spoon.
 Insert it into an old-fashioned clothespin, tape it tightly.
 To use: put a pompom in the spoon.
 Hold it in place with one hand while you hold the clothespin in front of you with the spoon at top, facing away from you.
 Pull the spoon back, and let go.
+Alternate: you can also tape the spoon onto a jumbo craft stick.

 In our active play area, we also have some large-scale pompom launchers we have built for them to explore.
 We built them with chairs, PVC pipes, rubber bands and bungie cords, then mounted targets on the wall to aim at.
 (Optional: you can tie these in to an Angry Birds theme where you launch balls to knock over towers of toilet paper tubes, plastic cups, or whatever.)